ksat8384/UseCallback/README.md

-# UseMemo
+# UseCallback

-<h1>How to use useMemo in react-native.</h1>
+<h1>How to use useCallback in react-native.</h1>

-This example filters the users by their name.

-Try it yourself: Typing something into the input field shouldn't trigger the logging, but executing the search with the button click will trigger it.
+This example allows the user to add or remove a user to the list.